straybiker/HA-load-balancer/README.md

 #### Step 3: Create Scripts
 1. Load Balancer Automation
-   - Create a new automation in Home Assistant
+   - Create a new automation in Home Assistant.
-   - Paste the contents of `LoadbalanceEVCharger.yaml` into it
+   - Paste the contents of `LoadbalanceEVCharger.yaml` into it.
-   - Save and enable the automation
+   - Save and enable the automation.

 2. Charger Parameters Script
-   - Create a new script in Home Assistant
+   - Create a new script in Home Assistant.
-   - Paste the contents of `SetChargerParams.yaml` into it
+   - Paste the contents of `SetChargerParams.yaml` into it.
-   - Save the script
+   - Save the script.

 3. Optional: Reset Parameters Automation
-   - Create a new automation in Home Assistant
+   - Create a new automation in Home Assistant.
-   - Paste the contents of `resetCharger.yaml` into it
+   - Paste the contents of `resetCharger.yaml` into it.
-   - Save and enable the automation
+   - Save and enable the automation.

-### Option 2: Package installation
+### Option 2: Package Installation
-See https://www.home-assistant.io/docs/configuration/packages/ for details about packages The package file is located in the package folder.
+See https://www.home-assistant.io/docs/configuration/packages/ for details about packages.
+The package file is located in the package folder.
 >[!WARNING]
 >The package version is untested!

 ## Details
-This load balancer checks every 10 seconds the current household power consumption and sets the Alfen Wallbox charging parameters, phase and current, according to the remaining available power.
+This load balancer checks every 10 seconds the current household power consumption and sets the Alfen Wallbox charging parameters, phase, and current, according to the remaining available power.
 The total allowed power to use (capaciteitspiek), household + EV charger, is defined in an input helper parameter.
-The loadbalancer also takes charger efficiency into account by comparing the calculated power output with the actual power output.
+The load balancer also takes charger efficiency into account by comparing the calculated power output with the actual power output.

 > [!Note]
 > The maximum current can still be limited by the settings of the car.
 This setting can be checked by the external socket max current sensor.

 >[!IMPORTANT]
-> This load balancer switches between 3 phases power and a max current of 16A.
-1 phase only is not supported.
+> This load balancer switches between 3-phase power and a max current of 16A.
+1-phase only is not supported.

 ![image](https://github.com/user-attachments/assets/bf4685fa-3eef-4814-b577-23d8f777e9c8)
-Here, during charging, the power is kept stable around 6000W, although major changes in the household power consumption.
+Here, during charging, the power is kept stable around 6000W, despite major changes in the household power consumption.
 At 18h, the car was disconnected for a while.
 The spikes are measurement errors.

 The current script also checks the battery state of a BMW.
-When forecasted battery percentage doesn't reach a minimum charge by a set time, the charger can override the maximum power to a second limit.
+When the forecasted battery percentage doesn't reach a minimum charge by a set time, the charger can override the maximum power to a second limit.
 If the threshold is reached, charging will just continue until the car stops the session.
 For example, I want my car to be 80% charged by 8:00 in the morning.
 If it cannot reach 80%, some additional power can be consumed.
 Set both power parameters equal to disable the extra power consumption.

 If there is not enough power to charge at 3 phases, 6A, the charger is switched to 1 phase.
 When the remaining power is not enough to reach 1 phase, 6A, charging stops by setting the maximum socket current to 0A.
 There is a risk with this that the car is not charged for a prolonged period if household power consumption is high.

 >[!NOTE]
->There is a built in delay in the script when the charger parameters are changed.
+>There is a built-in delay in the script when the charger parameters are changed.
 Since this automation runs every 10 seconds, a warning in the HA log will appear that the automation is already running.

 Use the script `resetCharger.yaml` to set the charger parameters to a desired phase and current when you disconnect the cable from the car.
 This way you shouldn't end up with a charger that is set to 0A when Home Assistant is not available.